How to Make $4,500 a Month with a Website in a Boring Niche

-You can make money online without affiliate sales even in niches that are considered to be a boring topic.
+You can make money online without paying anything or affiliate sales even in niches that are considered to be a boring topic.
 As long as people are searching for help or information, the site has the potential to earn from ads.

 Ads can also be a good fit, if your site doesn't have a lot of buyer intent keywords or if you do not want to write product reviews.